gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 (yolov1.md#head)=
 ### Head

+Head is the part of the model that takes the output of the backbone and transforms it into the output of the model.
+In this case, we need to transform whatever shape we get from the backbone into the shape of the label matrix, which is `(7, 7, 30)`.

-We print out the last layer of the YOLOv1 model:
+Let's print out the last layer(s) of the YOLOv1 model:

 ```{code-cell} ipython3
 :tags: [hide-output]